THAverse/fyb-form/README.md

 # FYB-FORM
-It is a form that is used to collect the details of the final year students
+It is a form that is used to collect the details of final year students.